zephyrproject-rtos/zephyr/samples/net/sockets/echo_client/README.rst

 https://github.com/zephyrproject-rtos/net-tools documentation for information on how to test TLS with Linux host samples.

-See the :ref:`sockets-echo-server-sample` documentation for an alternate way of running, with the echo-client on the Linux host and the echo-server in QEMU.
+See the :zephyr:code-sample:`sockets-echo-server` documentation for an alternate way of running, with the echo-client on the Linux host and the echo-server in QEMU.